bttf/petsounds/README.md

 # petsounds

-Named after the great Beach Boys album, this NDS app is a collection of pet sounds.
+Named after the great Beach Boys album, this NDS app is a collection of 'pet sounds'.

 ## get it up and running
 1. Get your [devkitpro environment](http://devkitpro.org/wiki/Getting_Started) downloaded and installed somewhere (make get it with devkitARM).